erikmartens/nearbyweather-legacy/README.md

 ## Licensing

-Copyright (c) 2016 - 2020 Erik Maximilian Martens.
+Copyright © 2016 - 2020 Erik Maximilian Martens.

 Licensed under the **MIT License** (the "License"); you may not use this file except in compliance with the License.